Don't miss out! Get the best events & activities in your inbox weekly...

 View Boston's three story 360 degree observation deck offers spectacular views from high above the heart of Boston at Prudential Center.
 The venue, that opened to the public June 15, 2023, occupies the 50th, 51st, and 52nd floors of the iconic skyscraper.

-Once home to 'the Skywalk' and 'Top of the Hub', the redesigned space includes impressive panoramic views, photo ops, interactive exhibits, video presentations, a bar, outdoor seating, and a restaurant serving new American cuisine.
+Once home to 'the Skywalk' and 'Top of the Hub', the redesigned space includes impressive 360 degree Boston views, photo ops, interactive exhibits, video presentations, a rooftop bar, outdoor seating, and a restaurant serving new American cuisine.

 Once you get your ticket and pass through security you will walk through a series of queues and escalators to an elevator bank where you will be transported to the top of the Pru for your View Boston Experience to begin.